 Bambrick has studied and performed with some of the world’s greatest Jazz talents including Phil Nimmons, Kenny Wheeler, Guido Basso, Peter Appleyard, John Lamb, Jim Galloway, and Rob McConnell.
 In addition to her own successful record releases, she has recorded with numerous acts, including the Royal Jelly Orchestra, Carol Welsman, the Caliban Quartet, and The Beehive Singers of which she was a founding member.
 As a group singer and as a solo artist, she has toured Canada several times, performed frequently throughout the United States, entertained on jazz cruises for Regent Holidays, Princess Cruises, and Radisson Cruise Lines, and been featured at regional, national, and international Jazz festivals.

 For the past several years, her voice has been heard throughout North America on a multiplicity of radio and television commercials, as well as on film and television soundtracks.
-Since 2001, Heather Bambrick has been a popular radio broadcaster with Canada’s only all-jazz radio station, JAZZ.FM91, where she produces and hosts the “Sunday Afternoon Jazz” program.
+Since 2001, Heather Bambrick has been a popular radio broadcaster with Canada’s only all-jazz radio station, JAZZ.FM91, where she hosts the weekday morning show "Wake Up ... with Heather Bambrick.

 2000 - Co-recipient (as a member of The Beehive Singers) of Jazz Report Magazine’s ‘Vocal Group of the Year’ Award

-2004 - National Jazz Awards winner as "Vocalist of the Year'
+2004 - National Jazz Awards winner 'Vocalist of the Year'

 2005 - National Jazz Awards winner as 'Broadcaster of the Year'